 Skip to content

-Gun suicide claims the lives of nearly 25,000 people in America every year an average of 68 people per day, and the problem is getting worse.
-Over the past decade, the United States firearm suicide rate has increased 19 percent.
-This trend is of particular concern among young Americans, whose firearm suicide rate has increased 53 percent from 2011 to 2020.
-Additionally, Veterans are more likely to die by gun suicide than non-veterans, and on average, seven in 10 suicides among veterans are by firearm, compared to about half among non-veterans.
+Firearm suicide claims the lives of over 25,000 people in America every year, an average of 69 people per day, and the problem is getting worse.
+Over the past decade, the United States firearm suicide rate has increased by 18 percent.
+This trend is of particular concern among young Americans, whose firearm suicide rate has increased by 44 percent from 2013 to 2022.
+Additionally, veterans are more likely to die by firearm suicide than non-veterans.
+On average, seven in 10 suicides among veterans are by firearm, compared to about half among non-veterans.

 But there is hope.
-These tragedies are preventable, and one of the most effective life-saving interventions for someone in crisis is disrupting their access to a gun.
-In the eight states with the strongest gun safety laws, gun suicide rates decreased by 4 percent over the past two decades.
-The 14 states with the weakest laws saw a 39 percent increase in gun suicide over this period.
+These tragedies can be prevented, and one of the most effective life-saving interventions for someone in crisis is disrupting their access to a gun.
+In the eight states with the strongest gun safety laws, firearm suicide rates decreased by four percent since 1999.
+The 14 states with the weakest laws saw a 39 percent increase in firearm suicides over this period.

 12x

-The U.S. gun suicide rate is nearly 12 times higher than that of other high-income countries.
+The U.S. firearm suicide rate is nearly 12 times higher than that of other high-income countries.

 Everytown analysis of gun deaths by country (2015 to 2019), GunPolicy.org (accessed January 7, 2022).

-Each year 3,100 young people die by firearm suicide.
+Each year over 3,300 young people die by firearm suicide.

 87%